wandb/wandb/CONTRIBUTING.md

     ```
    - [Test](#testing) and [lint](#linting-the-code) your code!
 Please see below for a detailed discussion.

-4. Proposed changes are contributed through the
+4. Proposed changes are contributed through
 [GitHub Pull Requests](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).
    - When your contribution is ready and the tests all pass, push your branch to GitHub:
     ```shell